an3wworldfool/Tic-Tac-Toe/Multiplayer.md

 Make a scene `MultiplayerScene` (saved as `MultiplayerScene.tscn`) with a basic control node `Control` and sub three buttons: `Host`, `Join`, `Start Game`.
 Make a new GD script and call it `MultiplayerController.gd`.
 Connect the button signals for the 3 buttons `button_down` to MultiplayerController.

+**Note:** multiplayer is a property, which is a reference to the MultiplayerAPI instance configured for it by the scene tree.
+Initially, every node is configured with the same default MultiplayerAPI object.

 ```python
 extends Control
 @export var address = "127.0.0.1"